Constraints on Interstellar Sovereignty: Pragmatic Constraints

 \section{Pragmatic Constraints}

 No other strong legal constraints exist on interplanetary or interstellar sovereignty beyond the OST, but some potential limitations based on historical precedent are worth considering.
 The analysis by \citet{haqq2022sovereign} in \textit{Sovereign Mars} examined models of cooperative sovereignty on Earth, such as the UN Law of the Sea Convention and the Antarctic Treaty System, to identify a set of pragmatic constraints on cooperative sovereignty in interplanetary space.
 These three pragmatic constraints are: \begin{quote} (1) the emergence of new international organizations with jurisdiction over space activities will face opposition from some or all of the major spacefaring states;\\ (2) any requirements for mandatory equitable sharing of space resources will be unable to gain complete participation by all spacefaring states; and\\ (3) any new space treaties will be unable to attract sufficient signatories among spacefaring states to become relevant as international law. \cite[][215--216]{haqq2022sovereign} \end{quote} This set of pragmatic constraints represents a working hypothesis for the conditions that are likely to surround the emergence of new space law.
 But these constraints may not necessarily be correct, and it remains possibly that any or all of these conditions could be significantly different in the future.
 These constraints should therefore be considered as a starting place for thinking about pragmatic limits to interstellar exploration, while acknowledging that future conditions at the time of such missions could be significantly different.
+The text below provides a brief overview of the basis for these three constraints, bur readers are encouraged to examine the full exposition and supporting references in \textit{Sovereign Mars} \cite[][chapter 6]{haqq2022sovereign} for a more thorough discussion.